MohanGsk/ApplicationInsights-Home/app-insights-app-map-preview.md

 The first time you install Application Insights using the IDE, you will be prompted to add code to your project to send exceptions to Application Insights.
 This should automatically report exceptions that occur in MVC, but for Web API and other project types see [reporting exceptions explicitly](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-asp-net-exceptions#reporting-exceptions-explicitly).

+You will need to [configure instrumentation for your web app](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-monitor-performance-live-website-now) to see calls between server nodes.
+For Azure App Service, you can simply open the Application Insights resource in the portal and you will be prompted to install an extension.

 ### Setting up the Node.js SDK
 For node.js, simply install the latest applicationinsights SDK from npm using: